MihailRis/VoxelEngine-Cpp/doc/en/rigging.md

 ```

 - root - root element
-- name - name of the element to get the index (field optional)
+- name - name of the element to get the index (optional field)
-- model - name of the model to display the element (field optional)
+- model - name of the model to display the element (optional field)
+- offset - element offset relative to the parent (optional field)
-- nodes - list of elements - descendants, which are affected by the matrix of this element (the field is optional)
+- nodes - list of elements - sub-elements, which are affected by the matrix of this element (optional field)

 At the moment, positioning, rotation, scaling is done through scripting, as well as animation.